 interpretations, which agree with the virtues that are popularly ascribed to him

-firm faith in us through his compelling nature.
-By dispelling our doubts and establishing
+firm faith through his compelling nature.
+By removing all those

-is easily pleased with pure devotion and responds immediately.
-Siva is known
+is easily pleased with pure devotion and responds immediately,

 devotees worship him when they are in difficulties or going through